It is mandatory for the PhD student to complete three evaluations during the enrolment period.

 When the main supervisor is done, the PhD student has two weeks to comment on the evaluation, before it is automatically forwarded to the head of graduate programme for approval.

-When the evaluation is complete, both student and main supervisor can access the evaluation, including comments made by the head of graduate programme and the graduate school.
+When the evaluation is complete, both student and main supervisor can access the evaluation and see comments made by the head of graduate programme and the graduate school.

-It is not possible to update the PhD plan before the evaluation is complete.
+It is not possible to update your plan before the evaluation is complete.

 For integrated PhD student, the dates are as follows:

 *The PhD student is exempt from doing a scientific report and an oral evaluation if his/her Master’s Degree was concluded with a thesis of minimum 30 ECTS credits and an oral examination or if the student is part of the molecular medicine PhD programme.

 If an evaluation has a negative outcome, the main supervisor can conclude the evaluation by indicating that “the plan will not lead to timely completion, three month trial period necessary”.